Winnie-the-Pooh: Comparison to Xi Jinping

-In October 2019, Pooh was featured in the South Park episode "Band in China" because of his alleged resemblance with Xi.
+In October 2019, Pooh was featured in the South Park episode "Band in China" as a prisoner in China because of his alleged resemblance with Xi.
 In the episode, Pooh is brutally killed by Randy Marsh.
 South Park was banned in China as a result of the episode.

+Taiwanese pilots have worn morale patches which feature a Formosan black bear punching Winnie-the-Pooh in the face.
+The patches are produced by a private company and demand for them surged greatly after pictures of active duty personnel wearing them began circulating.